textmagic/textmagic-rest-csharp-v2/docs/TextMagicApi.md

             var apiInstance = new TextMagicApi();
             var page = 56;  // int? | Fetch specified results page. (optional)  (default to 1)
-            var limit = 56;  // int? | The number of results per page. (optional)  (default to 10) var status = status_example;  // string | Fetch schedules with the specific status: a - actual, c - completed, x - all (optional)  (default to x) var orderBy = orderBy_example;  // string | Order results by some field.
+            var limit = 56;  // int? | The number of results per page. (optional)  (default to 10) var status = status_example;  // string | Fetch schedules with a specific status: a - actual, c - completed, x - all. (optional)  (default to x) var orderBy = orderBy_example;  // string | Order results by some field.
 Default is id (optional)  (default to id) var direction = direction_example;  // string | Order direction.
 Default is desc. (optional)  (default to desc)